wspicer/Random-Forest-Regressor-FPL-Predictor/README.md

 # Random Forest Regressor FPL Predictor
  FPL predictor project.
-This is the random forest regressor algorithm
+This is the random forest regression